-The first time I saw the title of the book, ‘Stranger in a Strange Land’, I thought, That is the title of a book about me.
+The first time I saw the book, Stranger in a Strange Land, I thought it might be a book about me.
 My life’s journey has been marked by longing.
-From my earliest memory, I have found refuge and reply to this longing in music, esoteric philosophy, imagination and a process of self-inquiry rooted in embodied contemplative practices.
+And from earliest memory, I have found refuge and reply to this longing in music, esoteric philosophy, imagination and a process of self-inquiry rooted in embodied contemplative practices.

 *all site photography by R. Drouin unless noted